Skip to main content

 • Platform service fees

-For property managers who send statements (those who collect payouts on behalf of owners and send the money to them on a monthly basis), reservation financials are recognized in real-time and synced to QuickBooks on the day of check-in.
-The following data is included from reservation financials:
+For property managers who collect payouts and send monthly statements to owners, reservation financials are recognized in real time and synced to QuickBooks on the day of check-in.

 • Property management markup fees on reservations